Chrisfaherty/ci-p4-pv/README.md

 #### First-time  User
 1. I want to the password vault product to flow and be easy to follow,
 2. I want to be able to create a user account and store my username & passwords for several online accounts,
-3. I want to be able to navigate the silt with ease and only relevant options being displayed to me,
+3. I want to be able to navigate the site with ease and only relevant options being displayed to me,
 4. I want to be able to view a list of all my stored accounts,
 5. I want to be able to access my accounts to get the stored details,
 6. I want to be able to edit and delete my stored accounts,